Explosive Mode

 Explosive Mode is a studio album by San Quinn and Messy Marv.
 It is the first installment in the three-album series, which did well through independent sales and is considered a Bay Area–classic in the late 1990s.

+Reception

+Journalist Pendarvis Harshaw described Explosive Mode as a "certified hood classic".
+Critic Steve Juon calls the album a "West coast classic", writing that "Messy Marv and San Quinn are unapologetically gangsterish, pimperish, misogynistic and straight twisted."